-The 240 RAs and SRs are supervised and directed by 2 undergraduate Co-Chairs who work with students and with the Housing & Residence Life area coordinators and deans to develop the vision for the residence life program.
+The 240 RAs and SRs are supervised and directed by an undergraduate Chair who works with students and with the Housing & Residence Life area coordinators and deans to develop the vision for the residence life program.

 RAs are required to plan programs in six categories for students living in their areas:

 - Health & Wellness – emphasizing things like healthy eating, time management, stress relief and much more.